diplotn1kov/diplotn1kov/README.md

 That's why I try to automate most of my decisions.

-I am always open to everything new and will be glad to meet you!
+Progress is my compass.
+I aim to collaborate with value-driven organizations where I can contribute to shared growth and meaningful innovation.

 ### Hard-skills:
+- Team Management
 - Python
-- SQL (Oracle, PostgreSQL, ClickHouse, Vertica)
+- SQL
-- MS Excel | Power BI
+- MS Power BI | Excel
-- Apache Airflow | InformaticaPC
+- Apache Airflow | Informatica PC